axeltidemann/self_dot/README.md

  $VIRTUAL_ENV/local - the programs are also copied, and with the DYLD_LIBRARY_PATH set, this is a _very_ smooth transition.
 Only tested for 10.7 -> 10.8 though.
-It will be interesting to see if this is robust across several OSes (I'm not betting my savings on it, no).
+It will be interesting to see if this is robust across several cats (I'm not betting my savings on it, no).
 However, it is evident that 10.7 is a *lot* more mature for compiling code than 10.8.
 What about 10.9, you say?
 Well, by now it should be obvious why I _won't_ be upgrading _anytime soon_, since I